 From a Software Release Management Process Perspective, we should consider the following Big Picture (Business) & Granular (Technical) Release Management Process areas:

-Flow: How effectively does the company supply value to its clients?
+- Flow: How effectively does the company deliver value to its clients?

-Competency: What degree of expertise does the company have in the skills that enable business agility?
-Not just specific to the Release managers but the broader community involved in the software development & release process.
+- Competency: What level of expertise does the organization have in the skills that enable business agility?
+This includes not only the release managers but the wider community involved in software development and release.

-Disruption: Amount of production environment downtime during deployments
+- Disruption: Measure the amount of production environment downtime during deployments to gauge operational stability.

-Mean Time to Recovery: Mean Time to Recovery (MTR) is a measure of how long it takes, on average, to restore service after an incident occurs.
-This metric is important because it can help you determine your organization’s resilience and understand the impact of potential outages.
+- Mean Time to Recovery (MTR): Calculate how long it takes, on average, to restore service after an incident.
+This metric helps assess organizational resilience and the impact of potential outages.

 What Release Management System / Tools should I use?